cuplv/dai/README.txt

 =====================================
  * The claim that these domains "cannot be handled by existing incremental and/or demand-driven frameworks" is not in scope here -- see related work for discussion about that, but such a statement is not suited to artifact evaluation.

- * The CDF and table of Figure 10 are likely not to be reproduced by artifact evaluators -- the compute resources necessary to reproduce experiments at that scale are well beyond what the artifact evaluation committee could reasonably be expected to use.
+ * The scalability results shown in the CDF and table of Figure 10 are likely not to be reproduced by artifact evaluators -- the compute resources necessary to reproduce experiments at that scale are well beyond what the artifact evaluation committee could reasonably be expected to use.